 8. Screen rotation issues

 Some Moto G9 users are running into an issue with the screen rotation.
 It seems that, while in the landscape orientation (gaming, video streaming, etc.), the device switches on its own to portrait orientation on its own.
 It seemingly happens every couple of minutes.
-Of course, it goes without saying that the user is not rotating the device.
+Of course, the user is not rotating the device.

 For the time being, we can only recommend updating your device (updates usually bring fixes to bugs like this) or just toggle the auto-rotation off while consuming media or gaming.
 Of course, while in the landscape orientation.
 Just drag the Quick Access pane from the top and, while in the landscape mode, turn off the auto-rotation lock.